School of Management: Graduate Programs

 Administration and Professional Staff

 The school’s administrative team oversees program delivery and other functions necessary to effectively deliver the school’s activities.
 The professional staff provides services to all stakeholder groups that the school supports, including students, alumni, business leaders, and faculty.
-Together the administration and professional staff of the school take a student-centric approach to its responsibilities, always with consideration to student needs and stakeholder values.
+Together the administration and professional staff of the school take a student-centric approach to their responsibilities, always with consideration to student needs and stakeholder values.

-- Scott Liu, Executive Associate Dean
+- Scott Liu, Executive Associate Dean and Co-director, CIBS

-- Sinan Caykoulu, Assistant Dean (Vancouver)
+- Sinan Caykoylu, Assistant Dean (Vancouver)

-- Hassan Younnies, Assistant Dean (Abu Dhabi)
+- Hassan Younies, Assistant Dean (Abu Dhabi)

-- Johua Bienstock, Chairperson, Adjunct Faculty Council
+- Joshua Bienstock, Chairperson, Adjunct Faculty Council

 - Xueting Jiang, Director, International Partnerships